 The real stinger in the tail is the final part: “And provisions for the road you have none.”
 This is the great tragedy of humanity: the ignoring of death and making no preparation for death.
 Now by preparation for death I do not mean praying: “If I should die before I wake, I pray the Lord my soul to take.”
 We prepare for death by living our life in such a way that when death comes we will ascend to a higher world, hopefully beyond any more birth and death.
 That is only possible if our consciousness has permanently been elevated to correspond to such higher worlds.

-When Panchanon Bhattacharya was grieving over the death of Yogiraj Shyama Charan Lahiri (Lahiri Mahasaya), the Master suddenly materialized before him and said: “Why are you sorrowing?
+When Panchanon Bhattacharya was grieving over the death of Yogiraj Shyama Charan Lahiri, the Master suddenly materialized before him and said: “Why are you sorrowing?
 You do not live in this world.
 You live with me!”
 What a blessed thought!
 Right now we can live beyond this world and say with Emily Dickinson: “Instead of getting to heaven at last, I’m going all along!”
 I know this is possible because I have lived with those that were always in another dimension.
 My maternal grandmother never lived on earth.
-Every day with her was to live at the door of Eternity.
-After her departure from this world, through her blessing I came to meet those who not only lived in Eternity, but had the power to transfer into Eternity–for at least a while–those who were capable of it.
+Every day with her was to live at the door of eternity.
+After her departure from this world, through her blessing I came to meet those who not only lived in eternity, but had the power to transfer into eternity–for at least a while–those who were capable of it.
 And they freely taught everyone how to do it on their own.
 That is what yogis do.

 Build yourself an island.
 This is invaluable counsel for beginner and adept.
 Not just a fortress is needed, for that would be on the same land as invaders that may come.
 Rather, in the sea of samsara create a point of stability as solid and unshakable as an island.
-In essence, make yourself and island.
-Yes; render yourself impenetrable to anything–and that includes “society” and the clone-dupes that inhabit it.
+In essence, make yourself an island.
+Render yourself impenetrable to anything; and that includes society and the clone-dupes that inhabit it.
 As Yogananda often said: “Make your heart a hermitage.”
 Only one person lives in a hermitage–a hermit.
 Do not be anti-social–that is a reaction to society.
 Be non-social–forget society altogether.
 Walk through the crowded streets completely alone.
 Be like the great Saint John of Kronstadt who was surrounded by thousands of people every day, yet who was always alone with God–so said another saint, Silouan of Athos, who received Saint John’s blessing to become a monk.

 We have already cited Emily Dickinson, and once again she presents the idea very well.